pet-services12 min read

 Dog walking is a local service.
 Most wins come from Google Maps + local organic.
 Your website and Google Business Profile should reinforce each other.

-To rank for "dog walker near me" or "Dog Walking East York", you need specificity.
-"Serving the GTA" is vague; "Serving Whitby (Brooklin, Downtown Whitby, Pringle Creek)" is rankable.
+For searches like "dog walker near me" or "dog walking East York," specificity helps.
+"Serving the GTA" is vague; "Serving Whitby (Brooklin, Downtown Whitby, Pringle Creek)" is clearer for customers and search engines.

 If you serve multiple towns, create one unique city page per town with real details (landmarks, parking constraints, scheduling windows).
 Don’t duplicate the same text with swapped city names.